LanceMcCarthy/akeyless-extension-azdo/docs/getting-started.md

 4. Select "Azure Resource Manager"
 5. Select "Service principal (automatic)" (or "Workload Identity federation (automatic)" for modern set ups, it does the same thing as a service principal)
 6. Complete the form with your Azure subscription selections
-   1. There's a checkbox to allow the service connection to be accessible by all of that project's pipelines. this is up to your needs, but you can select the principal later on when setting up the Azure CLI task.
+   1. There's a checkbox to allow the service connection to be accessible by all of that project's pipelines.
+This is up to your needs, but you can select the principal later on when setting up the Azure CLI task.

 When it is complete, select the item to see the details view.
 Here you will see a link that will bring you over to the Azure portal.